 China, Tsinghua University

-• Tsinghua does not accept students who only have a PRC passport or ID.
+• Tsinghua does not accept students who only have PRC, Hong Kong, Macau, or Taiwan passport or ID.
 Dual passport holders are okay.

-• The Government of the Hong Kong Special Administrative Region Immigration Department requires participants on this program to hold a training visa.
+• Due to Hong Kong Immigration visa requirements, citizens of Afghanistan, Cuba, Laos, North Korea, and Nepal are not eligible for the program.
 PRC citizens must have completed at least two years of university outside of the mainland and plan to return to UC after the program ends.
-Additional restrictions may apply.
-Visit the Hong Kong Immigration website for more information on eligibility requirements.

 Israel, All programs

 • Students who were born in Israel, born to Israeli parents, were previously an Israeli citizen, or are a dual citizen, must contact an Israeli consulate or embassy as soon as possible regarding their plans to study in Israel.
 A military release may be required before departure.

 • Due to Japanese regulation, if you have Japanese citizenship you must apply for this program as a Japanese citizen, even if you have dual nationality with another country.
 You will need to submit a copy of your valid Japanese passport.

 • Students who have American citizenship but whose parents were born in Korea will be considered Korean citizens by the Korean Embassy.
 Students should contact the Korean Embassy regarding their ability to obtain a Korean visa.
 Start the process right away as it can be lengthy.